open-sauced/maintainer-intro-course/your-team.md

 - Marketing Team
 - Core Team*

-*Just a note on Core Team.
-Sometimes the maintainer team and the Core Team are the same.
-Generally speaking, a Core team often focuses on broader responsibilities like strategy, governance, and community management, providing insight into the direction of the project.
-Maintainer teams are more likely to focus on day-to-day management and technical aspects of the project.
+***Just a note on Core Team**: Sometimes the Maintainer Team and the Core Team are the same.
+Generally speaking, a Core Team often focuses on broader responsibilities like strategy, governance, and community management, providing insight into the direction of the project.
+Maintainer Teams are more likely to focus on day-to-day management and technical aspects of the project.

 ## Assembling Your A-Team: Adding New Members